QED-DeveloperPortal/qed-developer-portal-public/_posts/2024/2024-08-29-How to test the iOS accessibility  Draft.md

 1. Go to Settings > Display & Brightness (or directly from Control Centre).
 2. Check that all texts and components are visible and meet the expected contrast levels.

+***

+**How to Test Accessibility with an iPhone**

+***Turn on VoiceOver***

+Go to Settings > Accessibility > VoiceOver

+There is a toggle to turn VoiceOver on/off at the top of the VoiceOver menu.
+When you turn VoiceOver on the gestures that you use to navigate your iPhone will change.
+**

+**Orient to VoiceOver**

+***Change How Fast VoiceOver Talks***

+Go to Settings > Accessibility > VoiceOver > Speaking Rate

+Choosing a slower speaking rate can help with comprehension as you listen during testing.

+**Try VoiceOver Practice**

+iPhones have a practice mode where you can practice using the different gestures needed to use VoiceOver.
+Turn on VoiceOver.
+Tap VoiceOver Practice, then double-tap to start.
+Follow the instruction provided in the practice mode.

+***Basic Testing Gestures***

+* Use swipe gestures to move forward or backward through all page elements.
+* Screen reader should announce each element and relevant text on the page.
+* Double tap to activate links or buttons

+Left to move backward, Right to move forward

+**Now, Let's Test!**

+1. Is all the text accessible to the screen reader and read aloud?
+2. Are elements read in a logical order that follows the visible page structure?**
+4. Do the names of items that you hear match the visual text?
+6. Can interactive elements (like links and forms) be activated and used?
+8. Is any content being skipped that should be read?
+11. Is any content being read that is visually hidden?

+**Use the Rotor to test specific elements**
+***Open the Rotor***

+1. Turn on VoiceOver
+1. Rotate two fingers on your screen as if you are turning a dial
+2. If you prefer to use one finger on each hand then simultaneously drag up with one finger and down with another
+3. Select the rotor option (headings, buttons, landmarks) you would like to test from the rotor menu.
+4. If you don’t see the element type you want you may need to set the rotor options (see "Set the Rotor Options")

+**Set Rotor Options**

+Go to Settings > Accessibility > VoiceOver > Rotor

+Select “Rotor” to show a list of elements that may be included in the rotor menu.
+Make sure the elements you plan to test are all selected.
+We recommend selecting: “Headings”, “Links”, “Landmarks” and “Form Controls”.

+**Gestures to navigate by element**

+1. Use swipe gestures to move forward or backward through your chosen page element.
+2. The screen reader should announce each element and relevant text on the page.
+3. Double tap to activate links or buttons
+Up to move to previous instance, Down to move to next instance

+**Test with gestures**

+2. Choose the element type.
+3. Use up or down swipe gestures to move forward and backward through that particular element type.
+4. Double tap to activate links or buttons.
+The screen reader should announce all the elements of the selected type present on the page and their relevant text

+***